‘Vanderpump Rules’ Star Scheana Shay Already Talking Marriage With New Beau Robert Valletta?

 “It was just, not because I was sad, well I was sad, not that the relationship was over, but someone who was in my life, half my life for 15 years, he was my best friend and that hurt more than losing a husband,” she explained.
 “This was my roommate, this was my partner, this was my best friend and it was hard when I saw him again.
 It brought back so many memories and then we’re having to rehash everything.”

 Shay filed divorce papers back in November.
-The two remained on good terms at first, but it didn’t take long before their relationship turned south.
+The two remained on good terms at first, but it didn’t take long before their relationship turned sour.
 Although the show has hinted that Michael’s cheating ways ended their relationship, it was Shay who jumped in head-first about the real reason behind the split.

 “I don’t think he knew how much I was going to go for the jugular,” she admitted.
-“I feel like I’m going to look like a cold-hearted bitch, but it’s like, well, you kind of broke me.”
+“I feel like I’m going to look like a cold-hearted b***h, but it’s like, well, you kind of broke me.”

 Shay and Michael eventually made up during the Vanderpump Rules reunion and even hugged before parting ways.
 For Shay, the scene was so emotional that she doesn’t remember anything she or Michael said during the final minutes they were together.